solidrock-technology/docs/docs/guide/events.md

 ### Must tickets have a group assigned?

 If all tickets for your event must be assigned to a group, turn this option on.
-Bookers will be required to assign a group to their tickets before being able to checkout and complete their booking.
+Bookers will be required to assign a group to their tickets before being able to check out and complete their booking.

 ### Must extras have a group assigned?

 If all extras for your event must be assigned to a group, turn this option on.
-Bookers will be required to assign a group to their extras before being able to checkout and complete their booking.
+Bookers will be required to assign a group to their extras before being able to check out and complete their booking.

 ### Are public group registrations allowed?

 If you want to allow booker to register their own groups you can enable this option.

 **When enabled**, bookers will be required to enter a unique group code to assign their tickets and extras to a group.
-The person who registered the group initially (the 'Group Coordinator') will have access to this unique code that they can distrubite to those coming with their group.
+The person who registered the group initially (the 'Group Coordinator') will have access to this unique code that they can distribute to those coming with their group.

-**When disabled**, the only way groups can be registered is by an event administrator from the [groups](https://events.solidrock.io/admin/groups) area.
+**When disabled**, the only way groups can be registered is by an event administrator from the [Groups](https://events.solidrock.io/admin/groups) area.
 Bookers will then be able to search for and select a group by name to assign to their tickets and extras.

 ### Which set of groups should be used for this event?

 A group will always exist as part of a set.
 Your set of groups might be named 'Businesses', 'Youth Groups', 'Churches', 'Event Name 2024' and so on as a way to differentiate some groups from others and whether a set of groups is to be used across multiple events of should be for a single specific event only.
-Within this dropdown all previously created sets of groups will be listed as well as an option to 'Generate new set' which if selected will create a group based on the event name.
+Within this dropdown all previously created sets of groups will be listed as well as an option to 'Generate new set' which, if selected, will create a group based on the event name.

 Any publicly registered groups will be created within the set selected here.